Progression-Free Survival

 PFS results in prespecified subgroups2

-Mariposa trial disease progression rates for RYBREVANT® and LAZCLUZE™Mariposa trial disease progression rates for RYBREVANT® and LAZCLUZE™
+Mariposa trial disease progression rates for RYBREVANT® and LAZCLUZE™Mariposa trial disease progression rates for RYBREVANT® and LAZCLUZE™Mariposa trial disease progression rates for RYBREVANT® and LAZCLUZE™

-High-risk features at baseline, including detectable ctDNA, TP53 co-mutations, or metastases in the liver or brain, were identified in 89% of patients with baseline ctDNA available for NGS of pathogenic alterations (n=636).2,3
+High-risk features at baseline were identified in 89% of patients with baseline ctDNA available for NGS of pathogenic alterations (N=636)2,4

 This analysis is not included in the Prescribing Information for RYBREVANT® and LAZCLUZE™.
 This was a post hoc exploratory analysis and was not powered to show statistical significance.

-CI, confidence interval; ctDNA, circulating tumor DNA; ddPCR, droplet digital polymerase chain reaction; DNA, deoxyribonucleic acid; ECOG PS, Eastern Cooperative Oncology Group performance status; EGFR, epidermal growth factor receptor; ex19del, exon 19 deletion; HR, hazard ratio; mPFS, median progression-free survival; NE, not estimable; NGS, next-generation sequencing; NSCLC, non–small cell lung cancer; PFS, progression-free survival.
+CI, confidence interval; ctDNA, circulating tumor DNA; ddPCR, droplet digital polymerase chain reaction; DNA, deoxyribonucleic acid; ECOG PS, Eastern Cooperative Oncology Group performance status; EGFR, epidermal growth factor receptor; ex19del, exon 19 deletion; HR, hazard ratio; mPFS, median progression-free survival; NCCN, National Comprehensive Cancer Network; NE, not estimable; NGS, next-generation sequencing; NSCLC, non–small cell lung cancer; PFS, progression-free survival; TP53, tumor protein p53.

 Other Endpoints